jcamenisch/dotfiles/README.md

 One-off use, with no files left behind
 --------------------------------------

-To avoid touching someone else's precious profile, but still use these dotfiles while your there, just run
+To avoid touching someone else's precious profile, but still use these dotfiles while you're there, just run

 ```
 git clone git@github.com:jcamenisch/dotfiles.git ~/.jcamenisch && ~/.jcamenisch/shell && rm -rf ~/.jcamenisch && exit